2017 NCAA Division I men's basketball championship game: Starting lineups

-† = 2017 All-American

 Game summary

 Gonzaga led North Carolina at the half, 35–32.
 North Carolina outscored Gonzaga in the second half, 39–30, to win the championship.
 Gonzaga was up two points with 1:52 remaining, but North Carolina came back and clinched the victory in the closing minutes.

 North Carolina won despite a poor (4-for-27) conversion rate of 3-point shots, and the Tar Heels made more points from free-throw conversions (15-for-26).
 The game included a total of 44 fouls.
 Overall, there were 26 free-throws for each side, leading the Associated Press report to deride the game as merely a free-throw contest.

 Criticism

 In contrast to the positive reaction to the previous year's title game—in which UNC lost to Villanova at the buzzer—many criticized the quality of play in the 2017 championship.
 North Carolina head coach Roy Williams did so as well, commenting during the trophy presentation ceremony that "neither team played very well."

 The media generally blamed officiating for the game's low quality.
 Both teams were in the bonus eight minutes into the second half.
 The Associated Press labeled the game "unwatchable."
 Mark Tracy of the New York Times declared it a "sluggish slog of a national title game."
 Myron Medcalf, writing for ESPN, wrote that the game was blighted with "an abundance of foul calls, poor offense and a sleep-inducing rhythm."
 Chris Chase of Fox Sports lamented how the referees had "ruined" the contest through a combination of incorrect foul calls, missed calls, and superfluous use of instant replay.
 Tom Ley of Deadspin condemned the game as "memorably disgusting."

 Multiple prominent current and former basketball players vocalized their distaste for the game's quality of officiating on social media, including LeBron James, Dwyane Wade, James Worthy, and Jay Williams.